prisma/prisma1/docs/1.0/02-Concepts/01-What-is-Graphcool/02-Architecture.md

 In this section, we'll discuss some architectural concepts you need to be familiar with when using Graphcool.

-## Graphcool connects your web server with the database
+## Graphcool maps your GraphQL API to the database

 Considering the classic [three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) of client, (web) server and database, Graphcool is a layer which *connects your database with the server*.
 In that sense, it can somewhat be thought of as an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping), but comes with many additional benefits compared to conventional ORMs - most importantly: it enables an idiomatic way of building GraphQL servers!